 • Continue to evaluate the MTP, TIP, and other programs and plans for Title VI compliance, and continue to pursue partnerships with service and non-profit groups that could assist the MPO to engage minority, low income and LEP persons both through ACAT and other forms of outreach.
+Schedule language translation services so that the major planning products are better related to the persons with Limited English Proficiency (LEP).
 Ongoing • Continue to monitor the Environmental Justice implementation and update GIS data analysis or benefits/burden analysis as needed relative to access to essential services, transportation improvement projects and capital public transit projects implemented within the MPO area.
-As needed Provide annual Title VI Data Collection and Reporting.
-July 2019 Pla n for transit - oriented development.
-Ongoing nduct other short-range transit projects depending upon CAT's strategic orities, including but not limited to: 0 Continue to coordinate and work with CAT on defining transit and mobility priorities for the region; 0 Continue to assist CAT in efforts to track and coordinate federal funding; 0 Assist CAT to identify new sources of transit funding; 0 Assist CAT with grant opportunities through letters of support as well as plan and program amendments; o Assist CAT with development, public involvement and implementation of the 2020 TDP and system re-design; 0 Assist CAT and Mobility Management Board with short range transit projects as needed; Ongoing 0 Continue to coordinate with CAT on Performance Based Planning and Programming regarding transit; 0 Assist CAT in efforts to coordinate with the City of Savannah to implement TSP and other ITS tools; 0 Continue to assist CAT in efforts to coordinate with the Savannah Convention and Trade Center for ferry service; 0 Continue to assist CAT in efforts to expand the transit service area and the implementation of park and ride lots; and 0 Conduct analysis in partnership with CAT using a transit data and planning tool that will allow for the development and evaluation of regional transit services using a performance-based project selection methodology.
+As needed • Provide annual Title VI Data Collection and Reporting.
+July 2020 Pla n for transit - oriented development.
+Ongoing nduct other short-range transit projects depending upon CAT's strategic orities, including but not limited to: Continue to coordinate and work with CAT on defining transit and mobility priorities for the region; 0 Continue to assist CAT in efforts to track and coordinate federal funding; 0 Assist CAT to identify new sources of transit funding; 0 Assist CAT with grant opportunities through letters of support as well as plan and program amendments; 0 Assist CAT with development, public involvement and implementation of the 2020 TDP and system re-design; 0 Assist CAT and Mobility Management Board with short range transit projects as needed; Ongoing 0 Continue to coordinate with CAT on Performance Based Planning and Programming regarding transit; 0 Assist CAT in efforts to coordinate with the City of Savannah to implement TSP and other ITS tools; 0 Continue to assist CAT in efforts to coordinate with the Savannah Convention and Trade Center for ferry service; 0 Continue to assist CAT in efforts to expand the transit service area and the implementation of park and ride lots; and 0 Conduct analysis in partnership with CAT using a transit data and planning tool that will allow for the development and evaluation of regional transit services using a performance-based project selection methodology.